-- 1. Remove the cover.
-See "Removing the cover" on page 10. - 2.
-Remove the adapter slot cover for the appropriate expansion slot.
+2. Remove the adapter-slot-cover latch and the slot cover for the appropriate expansion slot.

-3. Remove the adapter from its static-protective package.

-- 4. Install the adapter into the appropriate slot on the system board. - 5.
-Secure the adapter with the screw as shown.
+- 3. Remove the adapter from its static-protective package. - 4.
+Install the adapter into the appropriate slot on the system board. - 5.
+Install the adapter-slot-cover latch.

-What to do next
+- What to do next

-- To work with another option, go to the appropriate section. - To complete the installation, go to "Replacing the cover and connecting the cables" on page 21.
+- To work with another option, go to the appropriate section. - To complete the installation, go to "Replacing the cover and connecting the cables" on page 74.